purraricat/SlimeVR-CheeseCake-PandaTrackers/docs/imu-calibration.md

 Calibration will be bad with USB cable plugged because it will pull on the board and generate heat charging the tracker too.
 So to get a good calibration always redo it without the USB cable plugged and just follow the LED light.

+  #### Common mistakes

+  Trackers not entering calibration mode.
+Make sure to wait 2s after switching the tracker on and only then flip it up.

+  Calibrating tracker without warming up.
+This is especially important for the LSM6DSV, if you will calibrate it at a room temperature 25'C but the tracker normal working temperature while you play is 38'C, the calibration will be bad, making tracker drift much faster.

+  Make sure you are using a stable, level surface.
+If you have wobly computer desk, user floor, stool or anything else more stable for the calibration.

+  Moving your tracker during the calibration, if you will bump your table by accident, even walk close to the table/tracker, it might be enough for the tracker to record.
+Making calibration invalid.
+You will need to turn off tracker and start calibration again.

 Return Panda Trackers [main README.md](../README.md)